-Members of the Mill Valley community have been inquiring about PG&E’s tree work at Alto Substation.
-The City of Mill Valley has prepared information on the most frequently asked questions as below:
+Members of the Mill Valley community have inquired about PG&E’s tree work at the Alto Substation.
+We have prepared the following information on the most frequently asked questions:

 Q: Who did the tree removal- PG&E, the City, or both?